holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/06_lists_1/lesson_plan.md

     - Experience larger program
     - What are your thoughts?
 - Lists
-    - Everything in python is a list
+    - Everything in Python is a list
+    - List slicing vs. string slicing
+    - List iteration vs. string iteration
+    - Only different is can append
+- Setup worksheet
+    - Each person needs their own version
+    - Work next to whomever you'd like
+- Go!

 ### Homework

-- TIL on lists
 - Schoology Assessment on lists
+- TIL on lists vs. strings
+- Finish `Python Lists One Worksheet`